zitiso/Code_Microservices/README.md

-# GoLang_Microservice
+# Code_Microservices
-microservice for DevOps using Docker and Jenkins - written in golang
+Microservice for DevOps using Docker and Jenkins

 ## Team
 - Christine Thomson - author